minyma-technologies/python-fastapi-starter/README.md

-# Minyma Python+FastApi stareter template
+# Minyma Python+FastApi starter template
 > Kickstart your backend application with a pre-configured FastAPI + SQLAlchemy template